Noise-based Correction for Electrical Impedance Tomography: Discussion

 \subsection{Does Noise-based Correction Improve \textit{In Vivo} Images?}

 The two examples of NBC applied to \textit{in vivo} data clearly demonstrate that NBC is a valuable technique for improving the image quality in a real experimental setup with physiological data.
 For the case of imaging lung ventilation in a human, the data was noisy and collected with only one plane of electrodes.
-The uncorrected images did not display any clear lung-shaped regions and contained a large presence of artefacts, the images with C-NBC were slightly improved but still contained many artefacts and the images with U-NBC were largely improved with clear lung-shaped regions visible which corresponded to prior expectations (Figure \ref{fig: lung recons}).
-For the case of evoked activity in the barrel cortex of the rat brain, the activity was not successfully reconstructed unless NBC was used (Figure \ref{fig: rat recons}), which was verified to correspond to the expected location, size and time duration of the activity in the original work \cite{Faulkner2019}.
-U-NBC reconstructed images of superior quality to C-NBC, but the improvement was not large on visual inspection (Figure \ref{fig: rat recons})
+The uncorrected images did not display any clear lung-shaped regions and contained a large presence of artefacts, the images with C-NBC slightly reduced the artefacts but did not return any lung-shaped regions.
+The images with U-NBC were largely improved, with clear lung-shaped regions visible which corresponded to prior expectations (Fig. \ref{fig: lung recons}).
+For the case of evoked activity in the barrel cortex of the rat brain, the activity was not successfully reconstructed unless NBC was used (Fig. \ref{fig: rat recons}), which was verified to correspond to the expected location, size and time duration of the activity in the original work \cite{Faulkner2019}.
+U-NBC reconstructed images of superior quality to C-NBC, but the improvement was not large on visual inspection (Fig. \ref{fig: rat recons})